 As LRP2010 was being completed, a new concept emerged, initially referred to as ngCFHT (the next generation CFHT).
-The ngCFHT concept was based on the information that the existing pier and building can support and house a telescope of aperture up to 15 m, and if that is coupled with a wide field multi-object spectrograph (WFMOS), then it becomes possible to collect high and low resolution spectra of ~4000 very faint targets over a 1.5 degree field.
+The ngCFHT concept was based on the information that the existing pier and building can support and house a telescope of aperture up to 15 metres, and if that is coupled with a wide field multi-object spectrograph (WFMOS), then it becomes possible to collect high and low resolution spectra of ~4000 very faint targets over a 1.5 degree field.
 Such a capability is not currently available anywhere, and yet is strongly synergistic with the requirements of several high profile survey science concepts in both galactic and extragalactic astrophysics (below).
-This project is currently being developed as the Maunakea
+This project is currently being developed as the Maunakea Spectroscopic Explorer (MSE, discussed below).
+Tension now exists between completion of long term and large projects at CFHT and the redevelopment of the site for MSE.
+The total number of hours required for the large and long-term programs, including that associated with SPIRou, need to be carefully determined and secured.
+The CFHT management has worked hard to balance these concerns and various priorities.